ezsystems/commerce-documentation/docs/guide/login_and_registration/forgot_change_password.md

 #### Workflow

-1. The shop checks if the user is logged in and no token is provided.
+1. The shop checks whether the user is logged in and no token is provided.
 Otherwise they cannot access the change password page.
-1. The user fills the form with new password and clicks send.
+1. The user provides a new password and submits the form.
-1. The form is validated and new password is set for the customer.
+1. The form is validated and the password is updated for the customer.

 #### Implementation